 - A holistic approach to care

 Stop letting heroin or other opioids damage your relationships and other aspects of your life.
 Overcome these drugs so that you can build a better future for yourself and loved ones.
-Contact the addiction specialists at Serenity House Detox at 866.516.8356.
+Contact the addiction specialists at Serenity House Detox & Recovery at 866.516.8356.
 Learn more about Subutex vs Suboxone treatment.